 If your video is going to include graphics, title slides, or other multimedia elements, you should plan out the placement and content for those pieces in advance.
 These elements can be incorporated into your storyboards so the video’s content flows seamlessly.

-At the same time you’re creating your storyboard, you’ll also want to decide how long your video you should be.
-On YouTube, videos under two minutes receive the highest levels of engagement.
-Your video should be just long enough to deliver the key messages that align with the goal you set in step 1.
-If you do create a longer video, experiment with how you present content -- the pacing, story arc, and visuals -- to keep viewers interested throughout.
+Your video should be just long enough to deliver the key messages that align with its goal.
+If you do create a longer video, experiment with how you present content — the pacing, story arc, and visuals — to keep viewers interested throughout.

-It’s important to visit each location you plan on using before the shoot.
+Visit each location before the shoot.
 On your scouting trips, make sure you’ll be able to capture the kinds of shots you want for your video.
 Typically, it’s better to have more space so you can adjust the camera position as needed.
-You should also check for any loud or ambient noise like busy roads or air conditioning units that could interfere with your audio when filming, and you should consider light and time of day.
-While the room might have sufficient light in the morning, you may need to bring a lighting kit in to film during the afternoon or evening.
+You should also check for any loud or ambient noise like busy roads or air conditioning units that could interfere with your audio when filming, and consider the light and time of day.
+While the room might have sufficient light in the morning, you may need to bring a lighting kit in to film during the afternoon or even

 Create and sustain an image to attract and retain audiences.Learn More

 Use your time more wisely!
 Start smart social monitoring immediately.Download Now